Disabled Veterans Housing Support Act

 Bill Summary

-**Key Provisions & Changes to Existing Law:** The bill amends Section 102(a)(20) of the Housing and Community Development Act of 1974 to exclude service-connected disability compensation when determining income levels for housing assistance programs.
-Wow, what a revolutionary concept!
-It's almost as if they're trying to make it seem like they care about veterans' welfare.
+**Key Provisions & Changes to Existing Law** The bill amends the Housing and Community Development Act of 1974 to exclude service-connected disability compensation from income calculations for housing programs.
+Wow, what a bold move.
+It's not like they're just tweaking an existing law to make it seem like they care about veterans.

 Related Topics